-Newly admitted students and students readmitted to the same or a new classification (undergraduate, post-baccalaureate or graduate) or admitted to a different university campus are eligible to register during a specified time period.
-See the Academic Calendar for registration periods.
+Newly admitted students, students re-enrolled into the same or a new classification (undergraduate, post-baccalaureate or graduate) or admitted to a different university campus are eligible to register during a specified time period.
+Review the Academic Calendar for registration periods.

 Exceptions to the guarantee of registration eligibility include:

 students under disciplinary action,

 students with a financial hold on their records, and